Most beautiful gardens in Florence to visit

 The most famous Renaissance garden in the world is today an open-air museum, which is part of the Pitti Palace complex.
 Eleanor of Toledo, wife of Cosimo I de’ Medici, commissioned the gardens in 1550.
 Then the park has been filled with ancient statues, green architectures and archaeological finds from Rome and ancient Egypt, and expanded several times.

 One of the things I love most about the Boboli Gardens is the citrus collection that belonged to the Medicis.
 The plant collection is still here, so it lasted longer than the Medici family!
-In winter the citrus plants are housed inside the orangery, while from spring to autumn they are found on the artificial island in the center of the large ocean fountain.
+In winter the citrus plants are housed inside the orangery.
+While from spring to autumn you can find them on the artificial island in the center of the large ocean fountain.
+Half of the citrus collection is in Boboli, the other half in the garden of Villa di Castello (see below).

 To visit all the Boboli Gardens it takes at least a couple of hours.
 If you don’t have enough time, skip the second axis (that goes on the right from Pitti Palace).
 The first axis (central from Pitti) is more important.